Green Fund Projects

 Library Low-E Film

 This summer the J.D.
-Williams Library has installed Low-E Film on the library’s east facing windows, including those in the Faulkner Room, thanks to funding provided by the UM Green Fund.
+Williams Library has installed Low-E Film on the library’s south facing windows, including those in the Faulkner Room, thanks to funding provided by the UM Green Fund.
 The film works by reflecting 57% of total solar energy, thus keeping cooling costs down.
 This project is expected to lower the Library’s energy use in those rooms between 10-40% and to pay for itself in 3 years.
 The project was proposed by the Library’s staff members, who are diligently working to record energy data on the project and increase student awareness of the energy savings that stem from sustainable building practices such as this.
 The project leaders are Librarian and Green Team Chair Buffy Choinski and Library Operations Manager Stan Whitehorn.

 The Flip-the-Switch Project is aimed at reducing student energy use in the Residential Colleges by encouraging students to turn off their lights.
 This is done by applying friendly-reminder stickers to all light switches in student rooms that ask the students to “flip the switch” and “conserve energy one switch at a time.”
 The project will also seek to determine the extent to which sticker campaigns affect student conservation behavior.
 This will be determined by using HOBO Data Logger software to asses the level to which students are conserving energy in rooms with the main sticker, slightly different stickers, and the absence of stickers (done by using different stickers on different floors within the RC).
 The project was created by UM Green Fund Student Committee Member Joe Bell, a sophomore International Studies and Public Policy Leadership double major from Gloucester, Massachusetts.